-The pilot will apply public rating system best practices to the addiction treatment field by measuring the evidence-based elements of care delivery shown to improve patient outcomes.
+The pilot will apply best practices to the addiction treatment field by measuring the evidence-based elements of care delivery shown to improve patient outcomes.
 This information will be gathered from three sources: insurance claims, provider surveys, and consumer experience.
-The Rating System will make information about the quality of care available to consumers, providers, referral sources, policymakers, and payers.
+ATLAS will make information about the quality of care available to consumers, providers, referral sources, policymakers, and payers.

 Upon successful completion of the two-year pilot, sustained implementation will continue in the pilot states in addition to a phased expansion across the country.

 Shatterproof is a national nonprofit organization dedicated to ending the devastation the disease of addiction causes families.
 Shatterproof is focused on one specific, urgent goal: To transform America’s broken addiction treatment system.
 The organization is working to ensure every American with a substance use disorder has access to treatment based on proven research.
 Shatterproof advocates for changes to federal and state policy, payer reform, and provider ratings, and provides public education through family and workplace programs.